PoonLab/courses/PATH9577Q/Readings/GoodCode.md

 2. not have to spend days picking apart the code to understand it;
 3. understand it well enough to modify it without breaking something.

-Even if you don
-"""""
-Calculate nucleotide frequencies from a FASTA file't intend for anyone else to use your code, you will always be writing it for someone else: *you*.
+Even if you don't intend for anyone else to use your code, you will always be writing it for someone else: *you*.
 Months from now when you return to your code, if your code hasn't been written to be maintainable then you will have created a "black box" for yourself.
 So do yourself a big favour and write clean, readable code with sufficient commenting and documentations, or you'll be creating more work for your future self.

 ![](https://imgs.xkcd.com/comics/future_self.png)